kstg4cnkwh-netizen/BoatRun-metrics/README.md

 Set boat class to **Scull** or **Sweep** in settings.
 This affects:

 - The default outboard length
-- The oar angle geometry (sculling uses two oars; the calculation uses the single-oar outboard in both cases, so only set the outboard for one side)
+- The arc geometry (sculling uses two oars; the calculation uses the single-oar outboard in both cases, so only set the outboard for one side)

 ### What the formula does